 Meeting point at the airport is located at Exit B Gate no.6.
 Your National Escort/ Local Guide will welcome you there holding a signboard.

-If you are not able to find the National Escort, please call +66 (0) 84 138 6228 or contact the ATTA counter (Association of Thai Travel Agents) for assistance.
-Destination Information Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
+Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
 It was established as the capital after the former capital Ayutthaya was attacked by the Burmese and burned down.
 The emerging city, which was protected by a wall, was occupied by a large number of stilt and floating houses built to adapt to common seasonal flooding.
-Up until the Thailand War, Bangkok was still largely undeveloped until it became a popular place of rest and relaxation for the American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
+Up until the Vietnam War, Bangkok was still largely undeveloped until it became a popular place of rest and relaxation for the American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
 However, in the 80's and 90's, Bangkok underwent rapid modernisation and exploded into the metropolis it is today; a city that is lined with skyscrapers and is full of life.
 Bangkok's dazzling neon signs, charming architecture, spicy Thai cuisine and colourful markets make for an exciting first few days of our tour.

-Day 2: Bangkok Meals included: Breakfast, Lunch and Dinner Enjoy a sightseeing tour of the city today.
+Day 2: Bangkok

+Enjoy a sightseeing tour of the city today.
 Tour the Grand Palace, Wat Pho and Chinatown before taking a cruise down Chao Phraya River on a longboat to Pak Khlong Talaat Flower Market, whilst enjoying an alternative view of the city.
 Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, often on unsteady and sometimes slippery surfaces, without handrails or assistance.
 This evening, have a delicious Thai meal for dinner and enjoy a performance of traditional Thai dancing.

-Destination Information Wat Pho - One of Bangkok's largest temples.
+Wat Pho - One of Bangkok's largest temples.
 Experience the monk's chant as you explore the grounds of Wat Pho, which is over eight hectares.
 The largest reclining Buddha and the largest collection of Buddha images in Thailand are housed here.

 Grand Palace - The Grand Palace is the city's most famous landmark.
 Built in 1782, for 150 years it was the home to the Thai King, the royal court and administrate seat of government.
 Within the Palace are several impressive buildings, including the Temple of the Emerald Buddha.